Applications for 2020-2021 ABMS Visiting Scholars Program Now Available

 Visiting Scholars Informational Webinar Postponed

-Due to the novel coronavirus outbreak (COVID-19), the March 25 informational webinar about the 2020-2021 ABMS Visiting Scholars Program has been postponed (new date to be determined).
+Due to the novel coronavirus outbreak (COVID-19), the informational webinar about the 2020–2021 ABMS Visiting Scholars Program will now be held at 6:00 pm (CT) on Wednesday, June 3.
+Registration for the webinar is now open and required.
 In the meantime, the 2019–2020 informational webinar describes the benefits for Scholars and their institutions, alumni experiences, and what makes a successful candidate.

 Visiting Scholars Application Deadline Moved

-The application deadline for the 2020–2021 ABMS Visiting Scholars Program has been moved from Friday, May 8 to Friday, June 5, 2020 at 5:00 pm (CT).
+The application deadline for the 2020–2021 ABMS Visiting Scholars Program has been moved to Wednesday, July 1, 2020 at 5:00 pm (CT).
 It is expected that the Visiting Scholars will be named in July 2020, according to the original schedule.

 The one-year, part-time program provides the Visiting Scholars with opportunities to: